adlnet/xAPI-Spec/xAPI.md

 ####### Requirements

 * An Activity id MUST be unique.
-* An Activity id MUST always reference the same activity.
+* An Activity id MUST always reference the same Activity.
-* An Activity id MAY point to metadata or the URL for the activity.
+* An Activity id MAY point to metadata or the URL for the Activity.
 * An Activity id SHOULD use a domain that the creator is authorized to use for this purpose.
 * An Activity id SHOULD be created according to a scheme that makes sure all Activity ids within that domain remain unique.